-Steven L. Davis is the PEN USA award-winning author of four books and the editor of two more.
-His new book, co-written with Bill Minutaglio, is THE MOST DANGEROUS MAN IN AMERICA: Timothy Leary, Richard Nixon & the Hunt for the Fugitive King of LSD, scheduled for release in 2017.
+Steven L. Davis is a PEN USA award-winning author of four books and the editor of two more.
+His latest book, co-written with Bill Minutaglio, is THE MOST DANGEROUS MAN IN AMERICA: Timothy Leary, Richard Nixon & the Hunt for the Fugitive King of LSD.

 He is a past president of the Texas Institute of Letters, founded in 1936 with an elected membership consisting of the state’s most respected writers.
 He is considered "one of Texas' leading scholars of its indigenous culture" and his writing has been described as "lively," "groundbreaking," and "illuminating."